 Imagine retiring by age 40.
 You may have to prepare for a 50-year retirement!
-Traditionally, the average American would retire by age 65 and prepare for a 20-year retirement.
+Traditionally, the average American retires by age 65 and prepares for a 20-25-year retirement.

 When I first started writing about early retirement in 2009, I was 32 years old.
 My original plan was to work until 40 and call it a career in finance.
 I didn’t know exactly what I wanted to do after finance.
 All I knew was that my interest in the industry was fading.

 Instead of lasting until 40, I left a couple months before my 35th birthday because I negotiated a severance.
 The severance paid for five years of living expenses, which I translated into five years of time saved.

 Leaving behind maximum earnings potential was a bummer for the first six months.
 But I got over it.
 The money you lose by retiring early will quickly be replaced with the joys of doing what you want to do.

 If I made no active income after age 35, life would have been more difficult.
 I had about $80,000 a year in investment income coming in based on a $3 million net worth that was amassed over 13 years.

 $80,000 was fine for an individual or a couple in a big city.
 However, it would be tight if we wanted to start a family.
 Therefore, we did the logical thing and waited for five years until we had generated enough passive income to take care of a child.

 Thankfully, a bull market has lifted both capital values and passive income levels since I left in 2012.
 If you had just followed the returns of the S&P 500 since mid-2012, $3 million invested would now be worth about $10 million today, the ideal net worth amount for retirement.

 However, is a ~14% compound annual return likely over the next 10 years?
 I think not.
 Further, few retirees are going to invest their entire net worth into the S&P 500.